bateskendall/transit-trend/README.md

 3. **Environment Variables**:
    - It's a good practice to store sensitive information such as your database credentials and API key as environment variables.
    - You can use libraries such as `python-decouple` to manage your environment variables.
+Place them in a .env file and the config.py will pull them to authenticate.

 ### Steps